The ASC Communication Philosophy

 Scripts create performers.
 Teach to Talk® creates strategists.

-Teach to Talk® draws on decades of cognitive psychology, behavioral science, and forensic interviewing research — combined with 24 years of real-world application across law enforcement, instruction, and consulting.
+Teach to Talk® draws on decades of cognitive psychology, behavioral science, and forensic interviewing research, including FBI HIG findings, the UN Méndez Principles, and the academic literature on rapport-based interviewing (Granhag, Hartwig, Fisher, Geiselman, Vrij), combined with 24 years of real-world application across law enforcement, instruction, and consulting.
 It is not theoretical.
 Every principle has been tested under pressure, refined through practice, and validated by outcomes.

-The philosophy becomes practical through the Adaptive Strategies Compass™ — a proprietary six-strategy navigation tool that gives interviewers direction when conversations go off course, when rapport breaks down, or when the path forward is unclear.
+The philosophy becomes practical through the Adaptive Strategies Compass™, a proprietary eight-strategy navigation tool that gives interviewers direction when conversations go off course, when rapport breaks down, or when the path forward is unclear.
 Just as a compass provides direction without dictating your steps, this framework empowers you to choose the right strategy for any moment.